nebrius/react-strapped/README.md

 - Other data is only available on certain pages.
     - Examples include settings information that's only available on a settings page, but not on the home page.
     - This data is _not_ available on all pages, and so care must be take to only access this data on the settings page.
-    - In Next.js, this data is typically populated via one-off code in a specific page(s) [`getServerSideProps`](getServerSideProps) implementation.
+    - In Next.js, this data is typically populated via one-off code in a specific page(s)' [`getServerSideProps`](getServerSideProps) implementation.
 - Bootstrap data is not available until the first render of the application.
     - In Next.js, bootstrap data generated in [`getServerSideProps`](getServerSideProps) is passed as component properties to the top level component.
     - The implication of this pattern is that any state management declared at module scope, such as `atom()` constructors in Jotai and Recoil, do not have access to this data at time of construction.
-    - This limitation means we can't use typical state initialization techniques for these state management libraries.
+    - This limitation means we can't use these libraries preferrerd state initialization techniques.
 - Data during SSR needs to be scoped to a React context and not be available globally.
-    - A Next.js server is rendering multiple requests from multiple users more or less at once, meaning global data is not an option since it wouldn't be "scoped" to a specific user.
+    - A Next.js server is rendering multiple requests from multiple users more or less at once, meaning global data is not a pragmatic option since it wouldn't be "scoped" to a specific user.
     - While it's possible to use global data safely in Next.js applications, it's _very_ tricky to completely prevent all data "leaks" at all times.
 As such, I think it's best to avoid as a whole.
      - This means we can't do tricks for Jotai/Recoil like creating a global promise we attach to each atom's initializer, and then resolving it once we get the bootstrap data.